EnriqueSPR/covid_EDA_project/README.md

 #   Creation of an EDA Covid app and Exploratory Data Analyses of Covid Data.

 Coronavirus disease 2019 (COVID‑19) is an infectious disease caused by severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 It was first identified in December 2019 in Wuhan, Hubei, China, and has resulted in an ongoing pandemic.
-As of 15 August 2020, more than 21.1 million cases have been reported across 188 countries and territories, resulting in more than 765,000 deaths.
-More than 13.2 million people have recovered.
-The spread of this virus is currently accelerating globaly; hence it is importance to better understand its behaviour-spread.
+The World Health Organization declared a Public Health Emergency of International Concern regarding COVID-19 on 30 January 2020, and later declared a pandemic on 11 March 2020.
+As of 24 April 2021, more than 145 million cases have been confirmed, with more than 3.08 million deaths attributed to COVID-19, making it one of the deadliest pandemics in history ([Wikipedia](https://en.wikipedia.org/wiki/COVID-19_pandemic)).

 In this notebook I focused on analyzing covid data in an effort to better understand the main factors that drive the spread of Covid.